SethCWilliams/personal_scripts/README.md

 A collection of useful command-line tools for developers to streamline daily workflows and boost productivity.

+Mine lives at `~/.cli_tools`, but you can put it wherever if you take that into account when setting up the global pathing.

 ## 🛠️ Tools Overview

 | Tool | Description | Usage |